 Does extensive product research BEFORE sourcing and listing items

-Use a scouting tool, like Profit Bandit, or a research tool, like SellerEngine Plus, to see current information about that item’s listing on Amazon, who else is selling it, what the potential profit would be, sales rank, and any listing restrictions before you purchase and list items for sale.
+Use a scouting tool, like Profit Bandit, or a research tool, like SellerEngine Plus, to see current information about that item’s listing on Amazon, who else is selling it, what the potential profit would be, The sales rank of products on Amazon ind...
+More, and any listing restrictions before you purchase and list items for sale.
 Determining their viability on the marketplace you want to sell them on is imperative to ensuring quick sales at good profits.
 Too many sellers buy, buy, buy and list, only to rarely sell items or even potentially to sell items at a loss.
 Clearly, this isn’t a sustainable business model.
 Find good products that you know are unicorns.
 The Amazon catalog is vast, find your niche.
 But be flexible if/when that product becomes inundated with other sellers or starts to lose sales and profits.
 When that happens, find another group (herd?) of unicorns.

 Streamlines the process